How to Install Homebrew on Fedora 44

 sed -i '/brew shellenv bash/d' ~/.bashrc

-sed -i '/brew shellenv zsh/d' ~/.zshrc
+sed -i '/brew shellenv zsh/d' "$zshrc"

 Use only the rc-file cleanup command that matches your shell.
 If you skip it, Bash or Zsh can complain that /home/linuxbrew/.linuxbrew/bin/brew no longer exists the next time a new shell opens.

-Confirm the shared prefix is gone:
+Confirm the Homebrew prefix is gone:

-ls -ld /home/linuxbrew /home/linuxbrew/.linuxbrew 2>/dev/null || echo removed
+ls -ld /home/linuxbrew /home/linuxbrew/.linuxbrew 2>/dev/null

 removed